 \myparagraph{Global Similarity (GS)} Measures the overall semantic coherence between views $V_1$ and $V_2$.
 It is defined as the cosine similarity ($sim(\mathbf{u}, \mathbf{v})$) between their respective global embeddings, $f_*(V_1)$ and $f_*(V_2)$.
 High GS is desirable, indicating that global semantic content is preserved.

 \myparagraph{Local Similarity (LS)} It is the average cosine similarity between local embeddings $f_i(V_1)$ and $f_i(V_2)$ from $V_1$ and $V_2$ respectively, at each identical spatial location $i$.
-A low LS can indicate changes in motion, pose, and perspective between views.
+A low LS indicates change in motion, pose, and perspective between views.

 \myparagraph{Nearest Patch Similarity (NPS)} Provides a measure of global consistency, especially in the presence of transformations.
 For each local embedding $f_i(V_1)$ in $V_1$, we identify its nearest neighbor (most similar) among all local embeddings $\{f_j(V_2)\}_{j=1}^L$ from $V_2$.
 NPS is then calculated as the average of these maximum similarity scores across all $L$ locations in $V_1$.
 Even with significant changes in motion, pose, or perspective, a high NPS is expected if the views remain globally coherent.